 - Race

-I was pleased that I could interact with others via gestures or chat.
+I appreciate that I can interact with others via gestures or chat.
+This is something that’s missing in ROUVY, for example.

 My first impressions were quite positive, considering it is a free app.
 However, one cannot forget that a lot of money is poured into it in the background.